pmem/pmdk/doc/librpmem/librpmem.7.md

 **librpmem** provides low-level support for remote access to *persistent memory* (pmem) utilizing RDMA-capable RNICs.
-The library can be used to replicate remotely a memory region over RDMA protocol.
-It utilizes appropriate persistency mechanism based on remote node's platform capabilities.
-The **librpmem** utilizes the **ssh** client to authenticate a user on remote node and for encryption of connection's out-of-band configuration data.
-See **SSH** section for details.
+The library can be used to remotely replicate a memory region over the RDMA protocol.
+It utilizes an appropriate persistency mechanism based on the remote node's platform capabilities. **librpmem** utilizes the **ssh**(1) client to authenticate a user on the remote node, and for encryption of the connection's out-of-band configuration data.
+See **SSH**, below, for details.

 The maximum replicated memory region size can not be bigger than the maximum locked-in-memory address space limit.
 See **memlock** in **limits.conf**(5)